grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 There are also additional settings for the following items:

 - Include description in search.
 Search by name **and** description
 - Include results with no metadata.
 Many prometheus metrics have no metadata.
-This allows users to include metrics with undefined type and descrition.
+This allows users to include metrics with undefined type and description.
 - Disable text wrap.
 - Enable regex search.
 This uses the prometheus API to enable regex search for the metric name.